 The x3750 M4 is ideal for technical computing workloads with floating-point computations, small to medium databases that require fast I/O, and applications that require 4-socket performance.
 This system is for workloads that do not need the extra scalability that the IBM X6 systems provide.

 This IBM Redpaper™ publication introduces the server and provides technical details about all hardware subsystems.
 It explains how to set up the Integrated Management Module II (IMM2) for remote access.
-It then describes important setup tasks in the Unified Extensible Firmware Interface (UEFI) including disk and network configuration.
-This paper explains ways to update firmware and includes pointers on how to install the supported operating systems.
+It then describes important setup tasks in the Unified Extensible Firmware Interface (UEFI), including disk and network configuration.
+This paper also describes ways to update firmware and includes pointers on how to install the supported operating systems.

 Table of contents

 Chapter 1.
 Product overview